lelaboratoire/rethink-prs-ms/manuscript.md

 $$MRS(i) = \sum_{d = 1}^{\bar{d}} MRS_d(i)$$
 In this study, we consider 1-way and 2-way interactions, i.e. $\bar{d} = 2$, and hence, the combined risk is simply the total of the first two: $MRS = MRS_1 + MRS_2$.

-### Simulated data
-[Patryk...]

-[objective: simulate a diverse collection of datasets]

-For each simulated and real-world dataset, after randomly splitting the entire data in two smaller sets (80% training and 20% holdout), we built the MRS model on training data to obtain the $\chi^2$ coefficients and calculated risk score for each individual in the holdout set.
-We assess the performance of the MRS by comparing the area under the Receiving Operator Characteristic curve (auROC) with that of the standard GRS method.

 ### Mutual information and information gain
-$I(G_1,y)$ can be calculated   and can be used as a measure of the main effect of the genotype $G_j$ on the phenotypic class $y$.

 We apply entropy-based methods to measure how much information about the phenotype is due to either marginal effects or the synergistic effects of the variants after subtracting the marginal effects.
 A dataset's main effect (i.e. marginal effect $ME$) can be measured as the total of mutual information between each genotype $SNP_j$ and the phenotypic class $y$ based on Shannon's entropy $H$ [@yzGboP1g]:
 $$ME = \sum_{j}^k I(SNP_j; y) = \sum_{j}^k H(y) - H(y|SNP_j).$$